bitwes/GodotEditorHandles/ideas.md

 # Handle drawing resource
 Could add a bunch of handle drawing resources, and allow the user to make their own so that they can make handles look however they'd like.
+Or maybe just a callback, or something.
+IDK.
+Resource would have to have a `_draw_on(draw_on, handle)` that they could then use `draw_on.draw_rect(handle.rect)` or something like that.
+Might need a scale passed in.
+Who really knows, I'm tired but just keep typing.

 # How to break everything